salesforce/offline-app-developer-starter-kit/README.md

 If you’re unfamiliar with developing Lightning Web Components, the [Building Lightning Web Components](https://trailhead.salesforce.com/content/learn/trails/build-lightning-web-components) Trailhead trail is a great resource for building and testing LWCs.
 Your basic LWC should work online in the browser before deploying it to the mobile app.
 Advanced mobile-only functionality is an exception.

-1. Create a LWC using SFDX: Create Lightning Web Component.
+1. Create an LWC using SFDX: Create Lightning Web Component.
 Give it a name such as "`viewObjectType`".
 Replace "`objectType`" with the Object Name you're trying to display, such as "`viewWorkOrder`".
 2. Get your LWC to render your custom object.
 If you need a starting point:
   * Use the [viewAccountRecord](https://github.com/salesforce/offline-app-developer-starter-kit/tree/main/force-app/main/default/lwc/viewAccountRecord) in the Starter Kit as an example.
 Copy the content of the `.js`, .`html`, `.xml`, and `.css` files into your new component's files.
   * Change your `view<ObjectType>.js` file:
     * Change the class name "export default class ViewAccountRecord" to your Component's name.
 For example, "export default class ViewObjectType".
     * Leave the imports from "lwc" and "lightning/uiRecordAPI".
     * Delete all the field imports for Account.
     * Create new `import FIELD_NAME from "@salesforce/schema/ObjectType.Field";` lines for the relevant fields you're interested in.
-Replace FIELD_NAME, ObjectType and Field with appropriate values.
+Replace FIELD_NAME, ObjectType, and Field with appropriate values.
     * Adjust the `fields()` and `name()` methods to return the fields that you want.
 3. `view<ObjectType>.html` requires no modification.
   * This view depends on the [draftDetailsList](https://github.com/salesforce/offline-app-developer-starter-kit/tree/main/force-app/main/default/lwc/draftDetailsList) custom component that's a part of the Starter Kit.
 This is fine as long as you're working from the starter kit and deploy that to your org.
 If not, you may get an error that the 'c-draft-details' component doesn't exist when you attempt to deploy this component.